Quantile Importance Sampling: Quantile Importance Sampling

 \end{enumerate} \end{lemma} We make a couple of remarks about the rate before presenting the result.
 Note that, $\Lambda(u)$ is non-increasing in $u$ and $\Lambda(0)$ corresponds to the maximum value of the likelihood ordinate, denoted as $\Lambda_{\rm max}$ in \eqref{eq:ns-bound}.

-\begin{remark} As pointed out by \citet{skilling2006nested}, the $\Lambda_{\rm max}$ is the maximum likelihood value, which is independent of the nested sampling algorithm, and there could be intervals of negligible size containing very large likelihood values (see Fig. \ref{fig:bounds}) unless precluded by separate global analysis, and the error for numerical integration could be at most $O(n^{-1})$. \end{remark} \begin{remark} The $O(n^{-4})$ rate of convergence using Yakowitz lemma is a major improvement on the rate obtained by the Central Limit Theorem in \citet{chopin2010properties}.
-The CLT for nested sampling assumes that the $\Lambda(\cdot)$ function is twice continuously differentiable over $[\epsilon, 1]$ and its first two derivatives are bounded over $[\epsilon, 1]$, where $\epsilon > 0$ depends on the desired accuracy. \end{remark}
+\begin{remark} As pointed out by \citet{skilling2006nested}, the $\Lambda_{\rm max}$ is the maximum likelihood value, which is independent of the nested sampling algorithm, and there could be intervals of negligible size containing very large likelihood values (see Fig. \ref{fig:bounds}) unless precluded by separate global analysis, and the error for numerical integration could be at most $O(n^{-1})$. \end{remark}

+\begin{remark} The $O(n^{-4})$ rate of convergence using Yakowitz's lemma is a major improvement on the rate obtained by the Central Limit Theorem in \citet{chopin2010properties}.
+The CLT for nested sampling assumes that the $\Lambda(\cdot)$ function is twice continuously differentiable over $[\epsilon, 1]$ and its first two derivatives are bounded over $[\epsilon, 1]$, where $\epsilon > 0$ depends on the desired accuracy.
+On the other hand, QIS rate assumes that $\Lambda$ has a continuous derivative with $\Lambda''$ bounded over $[0,1]$. \end{remark}

 We present the proof of Lemma \ref{prop:1} here for the sake of completeness.

 \begin{proof} First, we use the following lemma from \citet{yakowitz1978weighted}. \begin{lemma} Let $\{U_{i}\}_{i=1}^n \sim \UnifRV(0,1)$ be a random sample from uniform distribution and let the gaps between the ordered statistics be denoted by $Z_1 = U_{(1)}$, $Z_j = U_{(j)}-U_{(j-1)},\; 2 \leq j \leq n,$ and $Z_{(n+1)} = 1-U_{(n)}$, implying that jointly $(Z_1, \ldots, Z_{(n+1)}) \sim \rm{Dir}(1, 1, \ldots, 1)$.
 Then, it follows that: